ludwig-ai/ludwig/examples/llm_base_model_dequantization/README.md

 1. Dequantizes the model layer by layer back into fp16 in-place.
 1. Write the new dequantized weights to disk at `save_path`
 1. Write the tokenizer to disk at `save_path`

+Make sure you update the paths at the top of the file for base model, save path, and huggingface repo ID!

 ## Bonus